astroboy26032026-sketch/chain-prediction-market-frontend/README.md

 ## Architecture Overview

-Pump Fun UI is built using the following technologies and frameworks:
+Built using the following technologies and frameworks:

 - Next.js: React framework for server-side rendering and static site generation
 - React: JavaScript library for building user interfaces